k4yt3x/kpm/README.md

 # K4YT3X Package Manager

+## 1.7.3 (January 30, 2019)

+1. Updated error message handling when packages fail to upgrade.

 ## 1.7.2 (October 19, 2018)

-1. I know this is not wise but, updated for avalon framework 1.6.1
+1. I know this is not wise but, updated for avalon framework 1.6.1.

-## 1.7.1 (October 18, 2018)

-1. Patch for avalon framework 1.6.0

-## 1.7.0 (October 11, 2018)

-1. Introducing the "xinstall" feature.
-You can now use `-x package1,package2` or `--xinstall package1,package2` to install packages that have not been installed in the system without APT marking the ones already installed manually installed.
-1. I know the last line is complex and confusing, but that's what it actually does, and it's pretty useful.

 ## What is KPM?